-On Tuesday, May 4, 2021, the Commercial Vehicle Safety Alliance (CVSA) International Roadcheck — aka DOT Week — hits North American highways.
+On Tuesday, May 17, 2022, the Commercial Vehicle Safety Alliance (CVSA) International Roadcheck — aka DOT Week or DOT Blitz — hits North American highways.

 With the truckload market currently in an inflationary environment, this year's event might create more disruption than usual, causing capacity crunches and spot rate volatility.

 Below is everything you need to know about 2022's annual inspection blitz, and a few actionable tips you can take to prepare your business, whether you're a shipper or a carrier.

 The CVSA International Roadcheck — commonly referred to as DOT Week or DOT Blitz — is the largest targeted enforcement program on commercial motor vehicles in the world.

 During this annual, 72-hour event, enforcement officials in the U.S., Canada and Mexico will conduct an average of 15 vehicle inspections per minute.